sonny200375/circularapps/README.md

 Future ongoing Development including but not limited to: integration with IPFS, Integration with Live Stream IoT (CCTV and UT Scanner) based AI Material Classification Model, Front End Development in Web3/ Android/ IOS, Integration with Carbon Emission Equivalency Package.

+To run the application : type 'cabal run circularapps'